DrSparkles/tasktracker/README.md

 ## Running the tests

-Tests are pending.
-They will be set up with Mocha and Storybook, and will test both the server and front end code.
+Tests have been written for core server functionality, and can be run on the command line via `npm run tests-server`.
+They use Mocha and Chai's Should library.

+That command will first build the server code to catch any changes that have been made, then run all the tests.

 ## Deployment